 - Wiskott-Aldrich Syndrome (WAS)

 Due to the COVID-19 pandemic, the event has been postponed and is currently scheduled for August 28-30, 2020.
-The application deadline has been extended to May 15, and we will notify selected applicants on May 22 so that they can complete the registration process.
+The application deadline has been extended to May 15.

 Use the links below to apply.

 This is a family-centered event and applicants can be patients or parents.
 On-site childcare will be available as part of the summit.
 Please note, due to budget constraints, there is only one room available for each family.

 What is Rare of the Rare and how is it different than IDF Conferences or educational meetings?

 This event is a first for IDF.
 We recognize that one size does not fit all – especially for those with extremely rare diagnoses.